-June (Rajisha Vijayan), unlike the heroines we are familiar with, is not the centre of attraction of her class.
+Unlike the heroines we are already familiar with, June (Rajisha Vijayan) is not the centre of attraction of her class.
 Instead, she is an ordinary teenager, who believes to have no special talent.
-No doubt why she had a crush on Noel (Sarjano Khalid) — another introvert boy who couldn’t even tell his name during the first day of their plus one class.
-The movie begins from the school days and goes on narrating her journey to a matured and independent woman.
+No doubt why she had a crush on Noel (Sarjano Khalid) — another introvert boy, who couldn’t introduce himself during the first day of their plus one class.
+The movie begins from the school days and goes on narrating June’s journey to a matured and an independent woman.

 What Stands Out?

 June is narrated from the perspective of a teenage girl.
-It is tough to believe that its script has been penned by three men — Ahammed Khabeer, Libin Varghese and Jeevan Baby Mathew.
-The trio has managed to notice almost all the feelings and thoughts of teenage girls perfectly.
+It is hard to accept that its script has been penned by three men — Ahammed Khabeer, Libin Varghese and Jeevan Baby Mathew.
+The trio has managed to understand almost all the feelings and thoughts of teenage girls quite convincingly.

 Rajisha as June has delivered a super realistic performance getting into the shoes of the character in every sense.
 With different makeovers, the actress impresses the audience without any doubt.
 But only her appearances change, as she remains innocent, genuine and pure at heart throughout.
 Rajisha handles the character quite convincingly and exactly the way the script demands her to.

 Joju George is seen as her super cool father and Aswathy Menon (Satyam Shivam Sundaram actress) as her strict mother.
 The chemistry between Joju and Rajisha as the father-daughter duo is a delightful visual treat.
 However, the makers had released most of the interesting moments of them in the promo videos itself even before the movie’s release.
 Like the land phone ringing scenes during evening prayer, Joju’s pieces of advice, ‘paw’ warnings, to name a few.